 Placements will be completed within the academic year from September to May; until all placement activities are successfully completed, typically attending the ECEC placement setting for two or three days per week (9hrs per week min).

 Student Early Childhood Educators must have their placement setting confirmed, pre-placement documents completed prior to commencing placement activities.
-Placements for 2023/24 will commence on Tuesday 24th October 2023 and continue until Friday 26th April 2024.
+Placement activities for 2025/2026 will commence October 2025 and continue until April 2026 (Dates TBC).